roadwarriorslive/Pipulate/README.md

 still-going-strong HitTail SEO tool in 2006, and SEO Notebook is my latest stay-relevant-ware that I'm offering in order to develop some audience and Github street cred.
 As this README.md probably already indicates, this is something a little bit different.
-So if you're into learning Python and/or a burgeoning nextgen SEO community, then forge on!
+So if you're into learning Python and/or joining a burgeoning nextgen SEO community, then forge on!
 Even if you're only interested in Python, SEO Notebook may be of interest as a sample project designed to generically interact with the Web and whatever random APIs you please.

 It's 10 years after HitTail, and I've done a number of interesting things working the biz, here in New York -- even though I jumped from in-house (where